akshat4474/RRAS/README.md

 # 🚑 RRAS — Relief Routing & Allocation System

+**Prototype Notice:** This app is an early-stage prototype developed for a competition.
+Features and results may be incomplete, inaccurate, or subject to change.

 ## What is RRAS?
 RRAS is an emergency resource planning and routing system for disaster relief.
 It combines AI-based allocation and smart routing to help relief teams deliver food, water, and medicine efficiently.